Shivter14/SysShivt-tools/README.md

     2:  Extract the zip file.
 2:  Run SSVM.
 (SSVM.cmd)
 3:  You will get an error becose no OS (SysShivt tools) is installed yet.
 Press any key.
-4:  Press X, navigate to "Boot" and then select the button "Download the latest version of SysShivt tools"
+4:  Press X, navigate to "Boot" and then select the button "Download the latest version of SysShivt tools" (and wait)
-6:  Drag the zip file into the SSVM window.

 === ON DEV/CANARY BUILDS (Ignore the following 2 steps if you aren't installing a Dev/Canary build) ===
-7:  Press ENTER to continue to the installer.
+5:  Press ENTER to continue to the installer.
-8:  Now the installer will ask you what version you want
+6:  Now the installer will ask you what version you want
     to install.
 Type "sysshivt-tools" and press ENTER.

-9:  Click/Select the button "Install" [SPACE].
+7:  Click/Select the button "Install" [SPACE].
-10: Select a SSVM virtual drive you want to install
+8: Select a SSVM virtual drive you want to install
     SysShivt tools to.
 (Theese drives are just virtual drives stored in SSVM'S directory) (Recommended: C)
-11: Press any key to install SysShivt tools.
+9: Press any key to install SysShivt tools.
-12: Wait, Reboot, (Agree to the TOS), Enjoy!
+10: Wait, Reboot, (Agree to the TOS), Enjoy!
 After installing sysshivt tools, just boot into the SSVM virtual drive selected (If you didn't install SysShivt tools to the C drive, Spam SPACE to enter the boot menu.)